micahamd/psych_exp_generator/README.md

 ## Feedback System

 When the feedback option is enabled, participants receive immediate visual feedback after their responses:
-- When the correct key is pressed (as specified in the response key setting), the "correct" feedback text will appear in green
+- When the correct key is pressed (as specified in the response key setting), "Correct" will appear in green
-- When any other key is pressed, the "incorrect" feedback text will appear in red
+- When any other key is pressed, "X" will appear in red
 - Feedback remains visible for the specified duration before advancing to the next stimulus or trial
-- Default feedback values are "Correct" for correct responses and "X" for incorrect responses
-- Only the correct response will advance the trial; incorrect responses just display feedback
+- Only the correct response or additional responses will advance the trial

 ## Position Control